-CMAP should investigate ways municipalities can fund asset management plans, particularly pavement asset condition data collection.
+CMAP should investigate ways municipalities can fund asset management plans, particularly the collection of pavement asset condition data.
 While ongoing efforts already exist to improve the condition of bridges among the region's transportation agencies, pavement condition could benefit from similar attention.
-Municipalities that have systems in place to help them understand the effect of preservation and rehabilitation strategies will be able to make investments in their pavement at the right times to have the greatest impact on condition.
+Municipalities that have systems in place to help them understand the effect of preservation and rehabilitation strategies will be able to make investments in their pavement at the right times to have the greatest effect on condition.
 CMAP is assessing the potential for a pilot study to help municipalities collect and analyze the data required to implement pavement management systems.
-CMAP should pursue this analysis and, with partners, should create a set of data, training, and other resources that will support implementation of transportation asset management systems across the region's municipalities.
+CMAP should pursue this analysis and, with partners, create a set of data, training, and other resources that will support implementation of transportation asset management systems across the region's municipalities.

-Public and private water utilities should use industry-approved best practices to manage water infrastructure assets such as the American Water Works Association's M36 water audit methodology, forms and educational materials, and CMAP and the Illinois Department of Natural Resources should track results on annual basis.
-The M36 allows system managers to determine the extent of their own water loss problem by asking questions about several financial and operational performance indicators.
+Public and private water utilities should use industry-approved best practices to manage water infrastructure assets such as the American Water Works Association's M36 water audit methodology, forms, and educational materials.
+CMAP and the Illinois Department of Natural Resources should track results on annual basis.
+The M36 allows system managers to determine the extent of their own water loss problems by asking questions about several financial and operational performance indicators.

 Municipalities should leverage asset management efforts, such as M36 water audits or pavement condition management, to create capital improvement plans.
-These plans should be used to prioritize and coordinate infrastructure investments.
+Municipalities should use these plans to prioritize and coordinate infrastructure investments.
 CMAP should study best practices in capital improvement planning and share findings with municipalities.
-This study should include best practices for growing municipalities at the edge of the region to accurately project future water and wastewater treatment needs and plan for facility expansions in a manner that avoids overbuilding that compromises future fiscal condition.
+This study should include best practices for growing municipalities at the edge of the region to accurately project future water and wastewater treatment needs and plan for facility expansions while avoiding overbuilding and potentially compromising future fiscal condition.

 Municipalities should be encouraged to coordinate capital projects, particularly when addressing underground improvements.
-For example, when planning roadway improvements, needed stormwater or utility improvements (water, sewer, gas, electricity, and communications, including access to developable land) should be completed as part of the construction project, rather than having multiple consecutive projects digging up the road over several years.
+For example, when planning roadway improvements, needed stormwater or utility improvements (water, sewer, gas, electricity, and communications, including access to developable land) should be completed as part of the same construction project, rather than digging up the road multiple times over several years.
 Coordinated construction reduces costs, improves service to the public, and can increase the array of possible funding sources.